John Fuller, Baron Fuller

 John Charles Fuller, Baron Fuller, (born 6 June 1968) is a British Conservative Party politician.
 He was Leader of South Norfolk District Council between May 2007 and May 2024.
 He was appointed a member of the House of Lords in February 2024.

 Early life and family

-Fuller was born on 6 June 1968 in Great Yarmouth, Norfolk, to Michael John Fuller and June Renee Fuller.
+John Charles Fuller was born on 6 June 1968 in Great Yarmouth, Norfolk, to Michael John Fuller and June Renee Fuller.
 His grandfather Stanley Fuller represented Great Britain in the men's 100m, 200m and 4 × 100 m relay at the 1932 Los Angeles Olympics.

 On 1 April 1995, John Fuller married Philippa Claire Speight of Rickmansworth, Hertfordshire.
 They have two daughters.

 Education

-Fuller attended Cliff Park Junior School (1973–1978) in Gorleston-on-Sea, Norfolk and later Brandeston Hall Preparatory School (1978–1981] and Framlingham College [1981–1986) in Suffolk.
-At the University of Reading (1987–1990) he studied BSc Agriculture, graduating with First Class Honours in 1990.
+Fuller attended Cliff Park Junior School (1973–1978) in Gorleston-on-Sea, Norfolk and later Brandeston Hall Preparatory School (1978–1981) and Framlingham College (1981–1986) in Suffolk.
+He enrolled in the University of Reading in 1987 where he studied Agriculture, graduating with a First Class Honours Bachelor of Science degree in 1990.